evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Porsche Macan Turbo.
+There are two seat types you can choose from for the front row in the Porsche Macan 4.

 The following functionalities are available on the **Comfortseats with memory** seat.